Meeting and event planning in the time of COVID-19

 The public health situation and associated MIT guidelines continue to change.
 For the latest information and policies regarding MIT life during the COVID-19 pandemic, visit the MIT Now website.
 Some highlights are below.

-- There are no social events, performances, or productions on campus in the fall of 2020.
-Access to campus is extremely limited (see Visitor Policy announcement).
+- There are no social events, performances, or productions on campus until further notice.
+See the February 9 policy overview

-- MIT has reduced the size of outdoor gatherings on campus to no more than 10 people (down from 25), even with proper physical distancing.
+- Outdoor gatherings on campus are restricted to no more than 10 people, even with proper physical distancing.
 This is to reduce the possibility of transmission.
 Please note the guidelines for casual vs academic activities: these are subject to change.

 - Meetings: Any MIT meeting—research, academic, or administrative—that can be done remotely must be done remotely.